ohoncharuk/ohoncharuk.github.io/_drafts/2016-11-23-how-to-build-a-bot-with-microsoft-bot-framework.md

 3. [Generate your own from the State API Swagger file](https://raw.githubusercontent.com/Microsoft/BotBuilder/master/CSharp/Library/Microsoft.Bot.Connector/Swagger/StateAPI.json)

 C# language and its SDK is a choice in this artcle.
-[wit.ai](https://wit.ai) going to be used to understand natural language from users. [luis.ai](https://www.luis.ai/) from Microsoft can be considered as an alternative for [wit.ai](https://wit.ai).
+[wit.ai](https://wit.ai) going to be used to understand a natural language from users. [luis.ai](https://www.luis.ai/) from Microsoft can be considered as an alternative for [wit.ai](https://wit.ai).
 Having tried [luis.ai](https://www.luis.ai/), I decided to go with [wit.ai](https://wit.ai), because of it's simplicity, some more reach functionality and Ukrainian language support.
 Definitely try [luis.ai](https://www.luis.ai/), since it's being improved permanently, but in this article only [wit.ai](https://wit.ai) is the way to go :)

 # Project creation